-"Lean Six Sigma for Dummies" 2nd Edition: A Book Review
+Book Review: "Lean Six Sigma for Dummies", 2nd Edition

 “Lean Six Sigma for Dummies” the second edition is a book about Lean Six Sigma; it is written for managers, though the book is accessible to a general audience.

 This book by two Lean Six Sigma experts gives a synopsis of the statistics behind “six sigma” quality, data collection and presentation tools to understand the data you have, problem solving methods you can employ and issues frequently encountered in process improvement projects.
 What are the pros and cons of this Lean Six Sigma book?